What to eat before an early morning workout for quick energy. The best foods that won’t bother your stomach.

 I know what you’re thinking… “I’m already waking up at the crack of dawn to workout, and I really don’t feel like eating that early.”
 Maybe it’s 5 or 6am, and food just doesn’t seem appealing.
 Or maybe you’re concerned that you’ll eat the wrong things and get a side stitch or stomach ache.

-But if you eat the right thing, you’ll be able to avoid all of these worries.
+But you can rest assured that choosing the right pre-workout snack or meal in the morning can only help you.
 It does take some trial and error to find out what’s the right food for your body early in the morning, but it’s worth it once you figure it out.

 Working out on an empty stomach (aka fasted workout) is a heavily debated topic in health magazines and on social media lately.
 Those that work out fasted swear by the benefits, while most Registered Dietitians don’t recommend it.